 There’s nothing authentically Catalan about Empuriabrava as it is only around fifty years old.
 If you are looking for a Spanish town where you stroll along picturesque streets and eat traditional tapas and mingle with the locals, it might not be for you.
-But, if you like luxurious surroundings and spectactular panoramic views, you have come to the right place.
+But, if you like luxurious surroundings and spectacular panoramic views, you have come to the right place.

 The town of Empuriabrava is a modern and upmarket, as it was designed to be.

 There is a vibrant nightlife with bars, discos, and a range of excellent restaurants.
 This is a very sought-after vacation location for both Catalan and other Spanish visitors.
 Additionally, it is very popular with German and French holidaymakers.
-Notably, the French border is just 40km away.
+Notably, the French border is 40km away.
 However, the population in the summer tends to be as multinational as anywhere else in Europe.
 Surprisingly, the town is home to only about 7,800 residents.
-Nonetheless, in the summer the population swells to nearly 80,000 people.
+Nonetheless, in the summer, the population swells to nearly 80,000 people.